Car Wrap Vs Car Paint | Which is Better? | Quick Revs

 A car wrap consists of a series of vinyl decals that are placed all over the body panels of your car.
 The vinyl decals can be anything, with your imagination and budget being the only limitations.
 A vinyl wrap car can drastically allow you to change the appearance of your car with plenty of design options that you can go for.
-For example:

 ✓ Full-on graphic treatments

 ✓ Matte finish

 Why Would I Wrap My Car?